rivka14/games/README.md

 Modern Technologies: Built with the latest web development standards.

-📷 Screenshots
-(Add screenshots of your website here to showcase its design and features.)

 🛠️ Built With
 HTML5 & CSS3 & Bootstrap & jQuery: For clean structure and responsive styling.
 JavaScript: For interactive gameplay and dynamic features.